Share this page

 Note: 'Concern for Production' might be replaced with 'Concern for Task/Results'.

-The Blake and Mouton Managerial Grid identified five kinds of leadership behaviour.
+The Blake and Mouton Managerial Grid identified five kinds of leadership behaviour, of which they suggested that the Team Style is the ideal.

 High People:High Task.
 This style combines a high concern for and involvement in the group with a strong well-organized and communicated focus on achieving the task.
 Blake and Mouton saw this as the ideal behavioural approach.
 Leaders who behave like this manage to blend concern for both people and organizational aims by using a collaborative teamwork approach, and plenty of consultation enabling the development of a shared (not imposed) motivation to achieving the organization's goals.
 This style normally requires that followers/the group are suitably mature and skilled for a high level of involvement.
 The style is difficult to use, and may be inadvisable, when leading inexperienced people to produce challenging and vital results in a new or strange area.